Huskyeder/stackato-doc/admin/server/configuration.rst

 * number of droplets stored (per application) for versioning and rollback
 * ``sudo`` privilege within application containers

-Each organization is assigned a quota definition, and all users of an organization share the defined limits.
+Each organization is assigned a quota plan, and all users of an organization share the defined limits.

-Use the ``stackato quota ...`` commands to modify quota definitions:
+Use the ``stackato quota ...`` commands to modify quota plans:

 * :ref:`stackato quota configure <command-quota configure>`
 * :ref:`stackato quota create <command-quota create>`
 * :ref:`stackato quota delete <command-quota delete>`
 * :ref:`stackato quota list <command-quota list>`

-Existing quota definitions can also be viewed and edited in the Management Console :ref:`Quota Definitions settings
+Existing quota plans can also be viewed and edited in the Management Console :ref:`Quota Plans settings
 <console-settings-quota-definitions>`